 DUTY OF BICYCLE OPERATOR: OPERATIONS ON ROADWAY – CVC 21202

 - When reasonably necessary to avoid conditions (including, but not limited to, fixed or moving objects, vehicles, bicycles, pedestrians, animals, surface hazards, or substandard width lanes) that make it unsafe to continue along the right-hand curb or edge.
-For purposes of this section, a “substandard width lane” is a lane that is too narrow for a bicycle and a vehicle to travel safely side by side within the lane.

 - When approaching a place where a right turn is authorized.